Who are you?

 Is that what we really want?
 Not really.
 That would be the fruit of what we really want.

-We want to help the people in the “CZK” to grow their very own relationship with Jesus (point 1).
+We want to help the people in the CZK to grow their very own relationship with Jesus (point 1).
 To be discipled and to disciple others (point 2).
-To opening their houses (point 3).
+To open their houses to others (point 3).
 To celebrate on Sundays like one big family.
 All led by the Holy Spirit (point 4).
 And to get mobilized for missions (point 5).